 Trump cutting U.S. ties with World Health Organization over virus

-Trump Announces US Will Cut Ties With the WHO In a press conference, Trump said the World Health Organization (WHO) has not made reform changes requested by the U.S. President Donald Trump, via press conference Trump has repeatedly criticized the organization for its handling of the COVID-19...

 President Donald Trump has said the US will be terminating its relationship with the World Health Organisation.
-The president said it had failed to adequately respond to coronavirus because China has..
+The president said it had failed to adequately respond to coronavirus because China has “total control” over the global organisation.

+WASHINGTON (AP) — President Donald Trump has announced that he would withdraw funding from the World Health Organization, end Hong Kong’s special trade...
+SeattlePI.com Also reported by •Seattle Times •CTV News